 It is reminded that, on the basis of proposals made by the Compensation and Nomination Committee, the Board of Directors has established a number of guiding principles including, in particular: maintaining a broad expertise within the Board, its international character, the diversity of the director profiles and genders and a predominant share of independent Directors.
-These guiding principles led the Board of Directors, during its meeting held on February 26, 2020, based on the recommendation of the Compensation and Nomination Committee, to propose to the 2020 Annual General Meeting the renewal of the mandates of Mrs. Vanessa Marquette, Malakoff Médéric Assurances (Holding Malakoff Humanis since January 1st, 2020) and Mrs Zhen Wang.
+These guiding principles led the Board of Directors, during its meeting held on February 26, 2020, based on the recommendation of the 2020 Annual General Meeting the renewal of the mandates of Mrs. Vanessa Marquette, Malakoff Médéric Assurances (Holding Malakoff Humanis since January 1st, 2020) and Mrs Zhen Wang.
 These directors have also been re-assessed regarding their knowledge, skills and experience, honorability and independence.
 As part of its decision, the Board of Directors also noted that these directors had an attendance rate close to 100% since their respective first appointments.